makerdao/mips/MIP45/mip45.md

 #### `Clipper` -- **cusp** [ray]

 Percentage price drop that can occur before an auction must be reset.
 Together with `tail`, this parameter determines when an auction needs to be reset.
-E.g. if the initial price of an auction (`top`) is set to 1,200 and `cusp = 0.6 * RAY` (60% of the starting price), then the auction will need to be reset when reaching just below the price of 720.
+E.g., if the initial price of an auction (`top`) is set to 1,200 and `cusp = 0.6 * RAY` (60% of the starting price), then the auction will need to be reset when reaching just below the price of 720.

 #### `Clipper` -- **dog** [address]